Emergency Dentist — Pearland, TX

 Both Dr. Nguyen and Dr. Hua have years of experience handling all types of dental emergencies, so when you’re in need of immediate dental care, they’re definitely the people you want to see!
 And, unlike your local ER, we see emergency dental patients right away and don’t make them spend hours in a waiting room.
 Our goal is to solve your problem and get you back to your normal life as quickly as possible.

 Dental emergencies typically occur from poor oral healthcare that results in infection or sudden physical injury to the mouth or face.
 At Eco Dental, we are ready to treat both types.
-Until you can come in to see us, use these tips for handling common dental emergencies:
+Until you can come in to see us, use the following tips for handling common dental emergencies.

 How to Prevent Dental Emergencies